Thursday, December 24, 2015

 ___________________________________

-Judy's first adult novel in 16 years, In the Unlikely Event is a book I can't wait to read because the novel is based on real life events and history that Judy researched through old newspapers and even the memories of old friends.
+Judy's first adult novel in 16 years, In the Unlikely Event is based on real life events and history that Judy researched through old newspapers and even the memories of old friends.
 It is a story of tragedy, loss, and hope, and how one generation reminds another that life goes on.

 Molly's first acting opportunity was in San Francisco when she was 10 when she was in the play Annie.
 She then went on to TV, to John Hughes films, then to foreign films.
 She isn't just an actor, she is also a published writer, and not everyone knows that she is even a talented jazz singer.